 The silver lining was that the FR variants stayed in service until 1961 (even this is considered a short service life).
 From 1961 the Hunter replaced the Swift in this role too.

 Ultimately, the Swift had not been the success Supermarine had been hoping for.
 The absolutely brilliant Spitfire performed above expectations in every role that it had been assigned.
 The Swift, however, was regarded as a total failure that was dangerous to fly and did not live up to the hype of the RAF’s first swept-wing aircraft.
-This crown was taken by the fantastic Hawker Hunter.
+This crown was instead taken by the fantastic Hawker Hunter.

 Another Article From Us: The Loudest Aircraft Ever – The XF-84H ‘Thunderscreech’